-Even if another site has just as much information on their general “Pain Management” page, this sciatica page is much more specific and relatable for Jenny.
-She feels understood by someone who is knowledgeable.
-This office ends up looking more expert or specialized than the others she’s researched.
+Even if another site has just as much information on their general “Pain Management” site or page, the sciatica page is much more specific and convenient for this potential customer and therefore the latter ends up looking like more expert or specialized.

-Specialty pages can brand you as the expert and remove other options from the equation.
-With the right specialty pages, you effectively become the go-to professional in certain arenas.
-With this perceived boost in reputation, cost becomes less of a concern for your potential patients.
-Rather than being just another middle-of-the-road option, you are seen as a unique, better-qualified, and more effective clinician with a head above the crowd because of your private practice focus.
+Specialty pages help brand you as the expert and remove other options from the equation.
+With the right specialty pages you effectively become the go-to professional for your private practice focus and with this perceived boost in reputation, cost becomes less of a concern for your potential patients.
+Rather than being just another ho-hum option, you are seen as a unique, better-qualified, and more effective clinician with a head above the crowd.

 Check out this video explaining more about how this works:

 Let’s go back to our sciatica example and think about it with two main concepts in mind: SEO, and how to use words to ethically persuade the audience to buy what you’re selling.